Sensemaking

 Sensemaking or sense-making is the process by which people give meaning to their collective experiences.
 It has been defined as "the ongoing retrospective development of plausible images that rationalize what people are doing" (Weick, Sutcliffe, & Obstfeld, 2005, p.
 409).
-The concept was introduced to organizational studies by Karl E. Weick in the 1970s and has affected both theory and practice.
+The concept was introduced to organizational studies by Karl E. Weick in the late 1960's and has affected both theory and practice.
 Weick intended to encourage a shift away from the traditional focus of organization theorists on decision-making and towards the processes that constitute the meaning of the decisions that are enacted in behavior.

 Definition

 There is no single agreed upon definition of sensemaking, but there is consensus that it is a process that allows people to understand ambiguous, equivocal or confusing issues or events.
 Disagreements about the meaning of sensemaking exist around whether sensemaking is a mental process within the individual, a social process or a process that occurs as part of discussion; whether it is an ongoing daily process or only occurs in response to rare events; and whether sensemaking describes past events or considers the future.
+Sensemaking further refers not only to a process, be it mental or social, that occurs in organizations but also a broader perspective on what organization is and what it means for people to be organized.
 Overall five distinct schools of sensemaking/sense-making have been identified.